evilsocket/opensnitch/wiki/Known-problems.md

 ### Kernel panics

-Some users have reported kernel panics with kernel 5.6.16 ([#297](https://github.com/evilsocket/opensnitch/issues/297)) and other kernels([#41](https://github.com/gustavo-iniguez-goya/opensnitch/issues/41)). **deathtrip** found that the culprit in his/her case was a configuration of the Arch's [linux-hardened](https://www.archlinux.org/packages/extra/x86_64/linux-hardened/) kernel command line option.
+Some users reported kernel panics with kernel 5.6.16 ([#297](https://github.com/evilsocket/opensnitch/issues/297)) and other kernels([#41](https://github.com/gustavo-iniguez-goya/opensnitch/issues/41)). **deathtrip** found that the culprit in his/her case was a configuration of the Arch's [linux-hardened](https://www.archlinux.org/packages/extra/x86_64/linux-hardened/) kernel command line option.

 Removing the following options from the kernel booting parameters solved the issue: